 Yes, Coffee Logs are packaged in plastic-free paper that is fully recyclable in the UK.

 Instructions for burning

 Coffee Logs are the ideal fuel briquette for use in closed appliances such as wood burners and multi-fuel stoves.

 For the perfect Coffee Logs fire:

-- Place firelighters on appliance bed and cover with kindling.
+- Place firelighters on appliance bed and cover with plenty of kindling.
 We recommend using sustainable firelighters where possible.

-- When the fire is established, add more Coffee Logs as required.
-We recommend no more than two or three at a time, though.
+- When the fire is established and hot, add 2 or 3 Coffee Logs facing front to back.
+We recommend no more than this at one time, though.
 They kick out a lot of heat!

-- Coffee Logs will burn best when undisturbed.
-Avoid prodding or stoking them.
+- Coffee Logs will burn best when undisturbed, so avoid prodding or stoking them.

 Coffee Logs can be used on their own or together with wood logs.
 Remember to always follow your appliance manufacturer’s guidelines for safe and efficient burning.

-- Always follow the specific guidelines for your appliance, and never leave it unattended when you’ve got a fire going.
+- Always follow the specific guidelines for your appliance, and never leave a fire unattended.

 - Store your Coffee Logs in a cool, dry, well-ventilated area, and at a safe distance from your appliance.
 After all, they are combustible.

 - Coffee Logs contain a high amount of caffeine, which can be potentially harmful to humans and animals if ingested.
 It’s best to keep them out of reach of children and animals and to seek medical advice if swallowed.

 - Coffee Logs are not recommended for barbecues, fire pits, chimineas, or other outdoor fires.